 What is AgingME?

 AgingME is Maine’s Geriatrics Workforce Enhancement Program.
-It is one of 48 federally funded GWEP programs nationwide.
-AgingME aims to create a more age-friendly health system by better preparing an age-capable workforce, transforming primary care practices and engaging and empowering older adults.
+After a successful first round of funding, AgingME is funded again as one of 43 federally funded GWEP programs nationwide.
+AgingME aims to create a more age-capable workforce in healthcare and long-term care services and supports with a focus on rural and tribal communities.

 Free Access: AgingME + Dementia Action Alliance Cookbook

 We partnered with the Dementia Action Alliance to create a cookbook by and for people living with dementia.
-The cookbook includes recipes directly from individuals living with dementia, information about organizing your kitchen to make it dementia-friendly, nutritional and healthy diet information, protective kitchen aides, and much more.
+The cookbook includes recipes from individuals living with dementia, guidance on organizing your kitchen to make it dementia-friendly, nutritional and healthy diet information, protective kitchen aides, and much more.
 The cookbook is available for free here:

 https://daanow.org/wp-content/uploads/2023/07/CookingOurWay_062623-1.pdf